samueldsingh/data-engineering/sql/introduction.md

 The `ALTER` command is versatile and provides several subcommands that are specific to the type of object being altered.
 The main subcommands used with `ALTER` are:

-a. `ALTER TABLE`: Used to modify the structure of a table.
+1. `ALTER TABLE`: Used to modify the structure of a table.
-b. `ALTER VIEW`: Used to modify the definition of a view.
+2. `ALTER VIEW`: Used to modify the definition of a view.
-c. `ALTER DATABASE`: Used to modify database-level properties and settings.
+3. `ALTER DATABASE`: Used to modify database-level properties and settings.

 Here are some common uses of the `ALTER` command for each subcommand:

-a. `ALTER TABLE`:
+1. `ALTER TABLE`:

    - Adding a new column:
      ```sql